Online reputation management guide for small businesses

 Start by thanking the reviewer for their feedback.
 Apologise for their experience, even if you disagree with the details.
 Offer a specific solution or invite them to contact you directly to resolve the issue.

 A response might look like this: "Thank you for sharing your experience.
-I'm sorry we didn't meet your expectations.
+I'm sorry your expectations weren't met.
 I'd like to make this right.
-Please contact me at [email] so we can discuss how to resolve this."
+Please contact me at [email] so I can help resolve this."

 When to escalate